 They brought camping chairs, biscuits and drinks, I sat at my garden table.
 It was great; nothing beats seeing the people you care about, face to face.

-Some restrictions were relaxed on Monday, so there’s been a few changes in behaviour.
+Some lockdown restrictions were relaxed on Monday, so there’s been a few changes in behaviour.
 The more vulnerable are allowed to venture out, though there are still some curbs on what they can do.
 Visitors in the garden are now permitted.
 Meanwhile, I take my car to be fixed.
+In the project I'm photographing what people are doing differently under lockdown.

 I photographed Graham Stringer on his birthday, on Monday 1st of June.